MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd session.md

 ## Scenario steps

 1. Assess the current RDS environment.
-2. Create the VDI deployment, migrate images and VMs that need to persist in Azure.
+2. Create the VDI deployment.
 3. Convert UPDs to FSLogix profile containers.
-4. Migrate any session hosts that most persist (can't be recreated).
+4. Migrate any VM or image that most persist.

 ## Step 1: Assess the current on-premises environment